+DFFM manages SEAT bases out of Buckeye and Marana during the summer months and contracts with federal partners for use of the Very Large Air Tankers (VLATs) for suppression.
 SEATs can operate from smaller, shorter and mostly non-congested municipal runways.
-Effective pre-positioning of these smaller, specialized aircraft, and closer to the fire risk areas, allow for the rapid response and deployment of aerial fire retardant drops on wildfires.
+Effective pre-positioning of these smaller, specialized aircraft allow for the rapid response and deployment of aerial fire retardant drops on wildfires.
 This close support and fast action keeps fires smaller and results in lower firefighting costs.

 In 2017, DFFM SEATs responded to 16 state fires, seven USFS fires, and three Department of Interior fires in Arizona.
 In all, those single engine air tankers dropped nearly 169,000 gallons of retardant on fires burning across the state.

-As of 2019, the Arizona Department of Forestry and Fire Management utilizes agency drones to help with recon and suppression efforts.
+In 2019, DFFM began its agency drone program to help with wildland fire recon and suppression efforts.
 The drones are another critical tool firefighters can use to help with situational awareness, data gathering, mapping, and heat sensing.
-Drones are also used as part of the prescribed burn planning process.
+The agency has also implemented drones as part of the prescribed burn planning process.

-Due to safety reasons, drones cannot fly when other aircraft are being utilized on a fire.
-Anyone caught flying a drone over a wildfire can face fines and possible confisication of the equipment.
+***Due to safety reasons, drones cannot fly when other aircraft are being utilized on a fire.
+Anyone caught flying a drone over a wildfire can face fines and possible confiscation of the equipment.